DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.1.10 Trust by verify
     - ❄️**Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement.
 The trust but verify principle says that organizations should use auditing to ensure that control objectives are met.
 - 3.1.11 Shared responsibility
-    - ❄️**Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
+    - 🟣**Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
         - ⭐Everyone in an organization has some level of security responsibility
         - ⭐the job of the CISO and security team is to establish & maintain security
         - ⭐The job of regular employees to perform their tasks within the confines of security